StefanoFrontini/rickmorty/README.md

 ### Modal

 The modal has been implemented by using the React Router useLocation hook.
-The "background" state is the location that we were at when one of the characters links was clicked.
-If it's there, it is used as the location for the Routes so characters are shown in the background, behind the modal.

-React Router let you also pass the state prop.
+The useLocation hook let you also pass the state prop.
 I used the state prop to pass the data from the home route to the modal.

 ### Performance

-Each character card on the Home page has to loop the favorite array to know how to render the Like button which is O(n) operation.
+Each character card on the home page has to loop the favorite array to know how to render the Like button which is O(n) operation.
 So I decided to use a Javascript Map object which could be represented as a hash table data structure with O(1) lookup, insertion and deletion.

 ## Testing